 Padding on armrests of desk chair was missing completely.

 Desk drawers were put in the desk upside down.

 Light bulb missing from 1 of 2 bedside lamps.

-Situated in Chambersburg, this hotel is within 2 mi (3 km) of Cluggy's Family Amusement Center, Capitol Theatre, and Franklin …More
+Situated in Chambersburg, this hotel is within 3 mi (5 km) of Capitol Theatre, Franklin County Visitors Bureau, and Cluggy's …More

 At the center of town sits Memorial Fountain, honoring Civil War soldiers.
 Downtown is also home to the Mary Ritner House, where abolitionist John Brown briefly lived, and the Old Jail, believed to have been a stop on Underground Railroad.
 Each July, the town celebrates its rebirth after the 1864 Confederate Burning with ChamberFest and in autumn, the area’s main crop is celebrated at AppleFest.